arjuuuuunnnnn/Orchestry/docs/developer-guide/extensions.md

 ---

-This completes the comprehensive AutoServe documentation!
+This completes the comprehensive Orchestry documentation!
 The documentation now covers:

 ## Summary of Documentation Created